Starburst Enterprise query editor overview#

 andworker-<node_id>.zip

-files describing server and catalog configuration files from the coordinator and one worker./jmx
+archives with the server, catalog, resource group, and access control configuration files from the coordinator and one worker./jmx

 - directory that containsmetrics-before.json